Inviz/lsd/README.md

 * **Laziness** - Always trying not to do something unless it is needed now.
 You've got that dropdown menu?
 We dont care until we show it.

+* **Themes** - There is a whole submodule full of different themes (currently 2) for your application.
+There is also a theme skeleton provided in sass sources for anyone to create a new one.

 Free goodies
 ------------